PhD Program Requirements

 - The format is typical technical talk that first motivates the problem, then describes related work, followed by the research contributions.

 - A decision to pass must be unanimous

 - In case of a retake, the student must retake the exam within six months

 - The exam can only be taken twice

 All Ph.D. students must successful present a proposal of the dissertation subject to an approved dissertation committee.
 Students have a maximum of three years from the completion of comprehensive examinations to advancement to candidacy.
 Under no circumstances may a student defend their proposal more than two times.
 This rule applies even if the faculty adviser or dissertation committee members change.
 Failure to comply with this requirement and its deadlines will result in automatic dismissal from the Ph.D. program.

-A proposal defense is not valid without a dissertation committee approved by the office of graduate studies.
+A proposal defense is not valid without a dissertation committee approved by the Graduate School.
 A completed GO-16D Appointment of Doctoral Dissertation Committee must be submitted to the ECE Department at least six weeks prior to the tentative proposal date.
 The PhD dissertation committee must consist of not less than three ECE faculty members, all of which must hold tenure/tenure-track faculty appointments in the ECE department equal or greater than 0.5 FTE.
 The committee chair must hold an ECE tenure/tenure-track faculty appointment.